 Put together, store dehydrated food in an airtight, non-plastic container in a cool, dry, and dark place.
 You can also consider desiccant packs to remove moisture and an oxygen absorber.

-How can I dehydrate food without a dehydrator?
+How can you dehydrate food without a dehydrator?

 You don’t necessarily need a dehydrator or electricity to dehydrate different foods.
 Consider sun-drying, using wood stoves, car drying, solar drying, or using black tarps.

 There may be other methods, but these are the most common and reliable.
 If your foods are well prepared for dehydration, any of these methods should work.